 Scope of Need

-MODFLOW is anticipated to be used for several operable unit-scale and larger groundwater modeling tasks.
-This code is also the basis for the site-wide groundwater model developed to support the forthcoming TC&WM EIS.
-CHPRC is tasked with management of the site-wide model(s) developed for the TC&WM EIS following its issue.
+MODFLOW is used for several operable unit-scale and larger groundwater modeling tasks.

 Solution Objectives

 The major performance objective for the use of the MODFLOW and related software is to calculate subsurface fluid flow and contaminant transport solutions for saturated conditions to support Resource Conservation and Recovery Act of 1976 (RCRA), Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA), DOE O 435.1, Radioactive Waste Management, and other environmental calculations for regulatory and administrative purposes.
 The goals met by using this software are completion of traceable, reproducible, transparent, and defensible flow and transport simulations.